 gloo-mesh/gloo-mesh-mgmt-server-65bd557b95-v8qq6 | 2

-11. Optional: If you have not installed Istio in each workload cluster yet, see Install Istio by using the Istio Lifecycle Manager.
+11. If you have not installed Istio in each workload cluster yet, see the guides for installing Istio in sidecar or ambient mode.

 Next steps